Supply Chain & Manufacturing

 Following an audit, if there are instances of non-compliance, we follow up on any reported issues by taking immediate measures and setting Corrective Action Plans.
 We aim to close issues as soon as possible, but always within 3-to-6 months.

 In addition to our audits, ZIMMERMANN team members have visited over 70% of our garment, accessory and footwear suppliers.
 These facilities produce over 95% of our products.
-We were on track to make this close to 100% this year, but COVID travel restrictions mean this has now been postponed.
+We were on track to make this close to 100%, but due to COVID travel restrictions, this has been postponed.

 It is not uncommon for issues to be found following an audit - it shows they are effective.
 These are mostly minor, for example scissors not being tied to a desk, but may include more serious problems such as excessive overtime.
 To resolve these issues, we take a collaborative approach and work to resolve them in a reasonable time frame.